 No action has been taken, in Hong Kong or elsewhere, to permit the distribution of the attached fund offering document to the public of Hong Kong or in a manner in which the attached fund offering document may be accessed or read by the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong).
 The attached fund offering document is distributed on a confidential basis. no interest in the issuer will be issued to any person other than the person to whom the attached fund offering document has been sent.
 No person in Hong Kong other than the person to whom the copy of the attached fund offering document has been addressed may treat the same as constituting an invitation to him to invest.
-The attached fund offering document is addressed.
+The attached fund offering document may not be reproduced in any form or transmitted to any person other than the person to whom it is addressed.